 International Roaming

-Ka-Tel will work with other carriers in other countries to make it easier for the subscriber to make and receive calls on their Kaldan number – albeit for a premium.
+Ka-Tel will work with other carriers in other countries to make it easier for you to make and receive calls on their Kaldan number – albeit for a premium.
 To keep costs down, Wifi Calling is always free even in other countries.
-Therefore, if one is concerned about the calling rates, then they should wait until they have a Wifi connection for Wifi calling capabilities.
+Therefore, if you are concerned about the calling rates, then they should wait until you have a Wifi connection for Wifi calling capabilities.
+International Roaming is only available on Smartphones.
+SIP phones do not have a cellular radio.

 Number Lock